 Good Idea webinars are a series of interactive presentations designed to address issues and concerns of pastors and laity during the COVID-19 crisis.
 Good Idea webinars are a joint effort of the Office of Congregational Excellence, Office of Clergy Leadership and Excellence, the Cabinet, and lay leaders of the Iowa Annual Conference of The United Methodist Church.
-They will be held on Tuesdays and Thursdays at 2:00 p.m. through the end of April.
-During May, Good Idea Webinars will be once each week at Thursday at 2 PM.
+They are held on Thursdays at 2:00 p.m.

 Learning the Basics of Online Worship in the midst of the challenging times of the Coronavirus is essential for faith communities to reach their members, friends in their communities, and beyond.
 Rev. Matt German, associate pastor of First United Methodist Church in Cedar Falls, Iowa, leads an interactive conversation about tips, tools, and techniques of an electronic worship experience.

 Presenter is Gladys Noll Alvarez MSW, LISW, IMH-E ® who is a Trauma Informed Care Project Coordinator at Orchard Place/ Child Guidance Center.
 She has worked with children and families since 1976 when she was a counselor with the Upward Bound program at Coe College.
 Her passion is providing education and trainings which promote a trauma-informed care approach to interactions with children, families and in the work environment.